mtitus83/MMM-Starlight/DESIGN.md

 ### 5.6 Debug Functionality

-1. When debug mode is enabled, additional buttons are displayed on the module interface
+1. When debug mode is enabled, additional elements are displayed on the module interface:
+   - Debug buttons are positioned at the top of the module
+   - Last update and next scheduled update times are displayed between the debug buttons and the horoscope title
-2. Rollover simulation buttons trigger the following actions:
+2. Debug buttons trigger the following actions:
-   - Tomorrow: Replaces the current day's horoscope with tomorrow's, and fetches a new "tomorrow" horoscope
+   - Simulate Midnight Update: Replaces the current day's horoscope with tomorrow's, and fetches a new "tomorrow" horoscope
-   - Weekly: Clears the current weekly horoscope and fetches a new one
-   - Monthly: Clears the current monthly horoscope and fetches a new one
-3. Cache reset button clears all stored horoscope data and initiates a fresh fetch for all configured signs and periods
+   - Reset Cache: Clears all stored horoscope data and initiates a fresh fetch for all configured signs and periods
+3. The last update time shows when the horoscope data was last fetched from the API
+4. The next scheduled update time indicates when the module will attempt to fetch new data for the current horoscope
+5. These debug elements aid in development and testing by providing visibility into the module's data fetching and update processes

 ### 5.7 Rollover Simulation